Xutong-Qiu/laserTracker/docs/proposal.md

 ## 1. Motivation & Objective

 The primary goal of this project is to enable intuitive interaction with digital content on projection screens using laser pointers.
 Traditional input devices such as a mouse or a touchscreen require physical contact or proximity to the controlling interface.
-Our approach aims to free the user from these constraints, allowing for remote interaction with digital interfaces, such as controlling a cursor on a screen with a laser pointer using a background subtraction algorithm.
+My approach aims to free the user from these constraints, allowing for remote interaction with digital interfaces, such as controlling a cursor on a screen with a laser pointer.

 ## 2. State of the Art & Its Limitations

 Currently, interacting with projection screens typically relies on physical touch, such as touchscreens, or conventional pointing devices like mice and trackpads.
 While these methods are well-established, they often bind the user to a fixed location and surface.
-Alternative technologies, such as laser pointers equipped with clicking and scrolling capabilities, while freeing the user from these physical constraints, fall short when it comes to providing a full-fledged control system for a computer's cursor.
-As such, while these devices add convenience in certain contexts, they do not offer a comprehensive solution for interacting with digital content in a manner akin to a mouse.
+Alternative technologies, such as laser pointers equipped with clicking and scrolling capabilities, while freeing the user from these physical constraints, fall short when it comes to providing a control for a computer's cursor.
+As such, while these devices add convenience in certain contexts, they do not offer a comprehensive solution for interacting with digital content in a manner akin to a physical mouse.

-In addition to these traditional methods, the market has seen the introduction of 'air mice' that employ accelerometers to control the cursor.
+In addition to these traditional methods, the market has seen the introduction of 'air mice' that employ an inertial measurement unit(IMU) to control the cursor.
 Despite their innovative approach to cursor control, freeing the user from the need to have a surface to navigate upon, they have not gained widespread popularity.
 Many users find that these devices are too large for comfortable use, offer limited accuracy, and suffer from reliability issues.
 This can lead to a frustrating user experience, particularly in precise or high-stakes applications.
-Furthermore, because they require significant hand movement, they may not be suitable for all users or situations, such as in tight spaces or during presentations where minimal movement is preferred.
+Furthermore, because they require significant hand movement, they may not be suitable for all users or situations, such as during presentations where minimal movement is preferred.

 The limitations of these existing technologies present a clear opportunity for innovation.
 By leveraging advanced computer vision techniques and embedded systems, we can create a more intuitive, accurate, and flexible method of interaction.
 This would not only enhance the user experience but also extend the contexts in which digital projection interactions can be effectively employed.